 Our monthly sessions focus on a different topic within Health Services Research & Implementation Science (HSRIS) for a diverse audience of researchers, clinicians, and quality managers.
 These sessions seek to describe different methodologies that can be used to investigate HSRIS questions and feature expert presenters, early career researchers and PhD candidates.

-Unravelling the mystery of Health Services Research & Implementation Science (May 2023)
+An Introduction to Health Services Research & Implementation Science

 Our first session provides an overview of HSRIS, with an introduction to Health Services Research presented by the Department’s Lead Professor Karin Thursky, and an introduction to Implementation Science from Associate Professor Stephanie Best.
 PhD candidate Rebecca Purvis from the Parkville Familial Cancer Centre and Genomic Medicine discusses her work titled "How do we implement polygenic scores for cancer risk assessment in clinical genetics?"